Skip to main content

 Responsibilities

-The GISS is responsible for following the Event GDB standard and the specifications described in this section.
-The GISS will edit event data in an Offline Copy of the NIFS.
+The GISS is responsible for following the Event GDB standard and the specifications described in this section of GeoOps.
+The GISS will load the Event GDB into the NIFS after any edits to the local geodatabase.
 The GISS will work with the Situation Unit Leader (SITL) to ensure all data in the Event GDB accurately represents the incident.

 NWCG Latest Announcements